Search This Blog

 Yet, the leadership component is evaluated on management that focuses on tactical execution.
 Some of the reactive nature of business units makes executive management evaluate if these functional leaders are proactive and transformational.
 Questions evolve on proactive processes put in place to control chaos where efficiency of management is confused with leadership of effectiveness.
 In a dynamic demanding organizational environment, what are some of the ways for transformational thinking?

-Given below are five questions that people can ask them to
+Given below are some questions that people can ask them to

 1 How do I facilitate getting the job done always?